 GOOD FOR YOUR JOINTS:

-Eating seafood on a regular basis has been proven to ease the symptoms of arthritis.
+Eating seafood regularly has been proven to ease the symptoms of arthritis.
 Research has shown that omega-3 fatty acids can ease tender joints and reduce morning stiffness.

 Fish and shellfish can boost your night vision.
 Eating oil-rich fish regularly can help to keep the eyes bright and healthy.